Genital Warts and HPV

 Your best bet at preventing HPV infection and genital warts is to abstain from sex or limit sexual contact to one uninfected person.
 If that is not an option, condoms may provide some protection, but condoms are not 100% effective, because they do not cover the entire penis or surrounding areas.

-There are two vaccines approved to protect against HPV.
+There are three vaccines approved to protect against HPV.
 Gardasil protects against infection from four strains of the HPV virus and offers modest protection against genital warts.Two of these strains, HPV-16 and HPV-18, account for about 70% of cervical cancers.
 The other two strains covered by the vaccine, HPV- 6 and HPV-11, account for about 90% of genital warts.
 The vaccine is approved for 9- to 26-year-old females and males.